-- A mom in Oregon, at home with my three kids.
+- A mom in Oregon, at home with my kids.
 My eldest is an adult and nonbinary.
-My middle child is starting middle school this fall (2016) and has a rare chromosomal issue, 4q deletion syndrome.
+My middle child is in middle school (as of 2017) and has a rare chromosomal issue, 4q deletion syndrome.
 For more information on 4q deletions, please see our yahoo group, Facebook group, or this paper from Unique.
-My youngest is four and currently genderfluid.
+My youngest is in kindergarten.
 I live with my husband, near my family, and in one of the most progressive places in the US.
 Our extended family is our mainstay and our lifeline.
 I spent more than twelve years of my life breastfeeding.

 - A writer.
 I have written a number of published nonfiction articles about midwifery and parenting, as well as a number of fanfiction stories and novels.
-I am currently working on an original work of science fiction.
-Some of my works include:
+See the homepage for links.

-- An LGBTQA activist and strong voice for social justice issues.
+- A queer activist and strong voice for social justice issues.